Milton Lawn Edging Services

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Milton

-Lawn edging projects in Milton must comply with local zoning setbacks, typically 3-10 feet from property lines—always verify with municipal ordinances.
-Respecting easements and right-of-way restrictions is crucial.
+Lawn edging projects in Milton must comply with local zoning setbacks, typically 3-10 feet from property lines, though it is important to verify current ordinances.
+Always respect easements and right-of-way restrictions.
 Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities; hand-digging is required near irrigation, lighting, gas, or electric lines.
-Safety protocols include using PPE such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves, along with regular equipment maintenance.
-Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signs, or emergency access.
+Safety protocols include using PPE such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves.
+Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants or emergency access.
 For municipal work, a minimum 1M liability insurance and bonding may be required.

 Milton Inspectional Services